databendlabs/databend/query/src/datasources/table/fuse/README.md

   Segments are stored in object storage as well.

-- commit (by "Driver" role)
+- commit (by "Coordinator" role)

   Gather all the segments(info) , aggregates the statistics, merge segments with previous snapshot, and commit.

-  In case of conflicts, "Driver" need to re-try the transaction.(OCC, Table level, READ-COMMITTED)
+  In case of conflicts, "Coordinator" need to re-try the transaction.(OCC, Table level, READ-COMMITTED)

-  For this iteration, the "Driver" is the `Table` itself.
+  For this iteration, the "Coordinator" is the `Table` itself.

 **Scan Flow:**